a16z-infra/companion-app/README.md

 name `charactername.txt`.
 The format of the text file is as follows:

 ```
-The character's core description that is included with every prompt.
-Should only
+The character's core description that is included with every prompt, and it should only
-be a few sentances
+be a few sentences.

 ###ENDPREAMBLE###